NOTE: THIS STORY WILL NO LONGER BE UPDATED AS OF SEPT. 9, 2021.

-Wildfires have sprung up around the province following record-breaking heat in late June.
-Hundreds of people have been forced to leave their homes and hundreds more are on evacuation alert due to wildfire danger.
+Thousands of people were forced to leave their homes and thousands more were on evacuation alert due to wildfire danger.

 A wildfire of note means it is especially visible or poses a threat to public safety.